railwayapp/templates/examples/code-server/README.md

   - ide
 ---

-# Code Server Example
+# code-server Example

-This example is maintained by the [Coder](https://coder.com/) team and the source code can be found [here](https://github.com/cdr/deploy-code-server).
+This example is maintained by the [Coder](https://coder.com/) team and the source code can be found [here](https://github.com/cdr/code-server).